cogtoolslab/compositional-abstractions/README.md

 See `./model/README.md` for more details

 ### Analysis

 Analysis for specific experiments is stored in e.g. `./analysis/experiment_name` For paired building experiment (cogsci21): `./analysis/paired_building`

 For *model* analysis, see `./model/analysis`

-### Paper
-Here is a link to the paper repo: https://github.com/cogtoolslab/compositional-abstractions-latex.